MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-680-Shellfish-Fisheries-Exclusive-Economic-Zone-off-Alaska/subpart-C-Quota-Management-Measures/section-680.40.md

 (*2*) If the individual who is otherwise eligible to receive an initial issuance of QS died while working as part of a harvesting crew in any U.S. commercial fishery.

-(4) *Qualification for initial allocation of QS* - (i) *Qualifying year.* The qualifying years for each crab QS fishery are described in Column B of Table 7 to this part.
+(4) *Qualification for initial allocation of QS*—(i) *Qualifying year.* The qualifying years for each crab QS fishery are described in Column B of Table 7 to this part.

 (ii) *Legal landing of crab* means, for the purpose of initial allocation of QS, crab harvested during the qualifying years specified in Column B of Table 7 to this part and landed in compliance with state and Federal permitting, landing, and reporting regulations in effect at the time of the landing.